adamziff/padlox/docs/MOBILE_TESTING_NGROK.md

 Failure to include the `/api/mux/webhook` path will prevent Mux notifications from reaching your application.

+Make sure to update the MUX_WEBHOOK_SECRET environment variable with the signing secret from the new webhook.

 ### 5. Restart Your Development Server

 Stop and restart your Next.js development server to apply the environment variable changes: